-Why Reading Notes Is Not Enough to Get a High ATAR!
+Why Reading Notes Is Not Enough to Get a High ATAR

 Reading notes feels productive, but it rarely creates the feedback, practice, and progress visibility needed for a high ATAR.
 Here is what strong Year 11 and 12 students do instead.